 Not quite a year after graduating from Northwestern, he began rehearsals as part of the singing, tap-dancing, wise-cracking ensemble.
 It was unbelievable that only two weeks later, it was showtime—performing on Broadway in the Eugene O’Neill Theatre to packed houses every night.

 Ben explains tracks are “different roles in the show played by the same cast member.”
 “We call them tracks in the ensemble because the Mormon Boys don’t always do the same part the entire time,” he continues.

 Singing and dancing and ringing doorbells as Elder Grant at the beginning of the show, Ben switches to Elder Church when the missionaries arrive in Uganda.
 His favorite part of his track?
 Laughing, he says, “Playing Elder Cunningham’s mom in the airport scene!”

-All the Mormon Boys – the ensemble – have understudies.
-“They and the Ugandan villagers also have swings in the building at all times – just in case,” explains Ben.
+All the Mormon Boys—the ensemble—have understudies.
+“They and the Ugandan villagers also have swings in the building at all times—just in case,” explains Ben.
 A swing is a utility person, of sorts.
-He/She can play many different tracks and fill in for anyone on a moment’s notice.
+They can play many different tracks and fill in for anyone at a moment’s notice.

 Covering sixteen different tracks, Ben’s wife was a swing actor on Broadway’s Matilda.
 She later performed in Hello Dolly until it closed in August.
 Married late last year, Ben says, “It is helpful to have a partner in this industry.
 We work the same crazy hours, and we understand this unique business and what the other is going through.”

-Things are starting to buzz backstage at the theatre, and Ben prepares to style his hair and do his makeup for the Tuesday evening show.
-His Mormon Boy uniform – crisp white shirt and black trousers – is laundered and hangs on a rack for him.
+Things start to buzz backstage at the theatre, and Ben prepares to style his hair and do his makeup for the Tuesday evening show.
+His Mormon Boy uniform—crisp white shirt and black trousers—is laundered and hangs on a rack nearby.

 Tags: Ben Estus, Book of Mormon, Broadway, business, Music, New York